John Farnham: 1964–67: The Mavericks to Strings Unlimited

-As Johnny Farnham he performed with local band The Mavericks on weekends, while still attending school, from 1964.
-The band had a five-song repertoire.
-In late 1965, he was asked to join band Strings Unlimited as lead singer; it was a band composed entirely of string-only instruments, and they had a regular booking at a local hotel.
+Johnny Farnham performing on the ABC in 1968.

-In 1966, after making the state finals of the Hoadley's Battle of the Sounds, they recorded a three-track demo tape with Farnham on vocals, Stewart Male on lead guitar, Barry Roy on rhythm guitar, Mike Foenander on keyboards, Joe Cincotta on bass and Peter Foggie on drums.
+Initially billed as Johnny Farnham, he performed with local band the Mavericks on weekends from 1964, while still attending school.
+The band had a five-song repertoire and mostly played at school socials.
+He left school to become a plumber's apprentice.
+In late 1965, Farnham joined the group, Strings Unlimited, which were looking for a lead singer.
+They had comprised entirely of members using string-only instruments, after he joined they gained a regular booking at a local hotel.
+In 1966, after making the Victorian state finals of the Hoadley's Battle of the Sounds, the band recorded a three-track demo tape with Farnham on vocals, Joe Cincotta on bass guitar, Mike Foenander on keyboards, Peter Foggie on drums, Stewart Male on lead guitar and Barry Roy on rhythm guitar.

-On 29 April 1967, Strings Unlimited performed as a backing band for pop singer Bev Harrell in Cohuna.
+On 29 April 1967, Strings Unlimited performed as a backing band for pop singer, Bev Harrell in Cohuna.
 Harrell's manager and then-boyfriend, Darryl Sambell, was impressed with Farnham's vocals and offered to become his manager.
-Initially performing in Sambell's home town of Adelaide, Farnham recorded a light advertising jingle "Susan Jones" (with the Susan Jones Rock Five) for airline company Ansett-ANA and was offered a solo record contract working with EMI under house producer David Mackay.
+Initially performing in Sambell's home town of Adelaide, Farnham recorded a light advertising jingle, "Susan Jones" (with the Susan Jones Rock Five) for the airline company Ansett-ANA, and was offered a solo record contract with EMI under house producer David Mackay.